-The provider had made improvements in most of the areas where issues were identified in the inspection performed on October 2016 and we saw evidence to support this.
+The provider had made improvements in most of the areas where issues were identified in the inspection performed on June 2016 and we saw evidence to support this.
+The practice had hired an external consultant to help them address the issues identified in the previous inspection.